Heat Injury and Illness SBREFA

 Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings SBREFA

 OSHA is in the process of developing a potential standard, Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings.
-OSHA plans to convene a Small Business Advocacy Review (SBAR) Panel in 2023 and is looking for representatives from small businesses, small local government entities, and non-profit entities to serve as small entity representatives (SERs).
+OSHA convened a Small Business Advocacy Review (SBAR) Panel in August 2023 and heard feedback from small businesses, small local government entities, and non-profit entities who served as small entity representatives (SERs).
 OSHA plans to regulate workplace exposure to hazardous heat, and the standard could cover outdoor and indoor work in any/all General Industry, Construction, Maritime, and Agriculture sectors where OSHA has jurisdiction.
-Therefore, OSHA is seeking participation from a wide range of sectors and welcomes SERs from any industry that might be affected.
-The Agency is particularly interested in feedback from industries that it expects to be most affected by such a standard, including the following industries:
+Therefore, OSHA sought participation from a wide range of sectors and welcomed SERs from any industry that might be affected.
+OSHA received input from SERs from the following industries:

 • Building Material Suppliers